 Saturday.

-• Leave early for Alula, targeting to reach elephant mountain by 4pm for its opening.
+• Be the first to see the Aarif Fort so that when done, it is important to leave early for Alula, targeting to reach elephant mountain by 4pm for its opening.

 • Hang around for 30mins, make the 30mins drive up to Harrat’s viewpoint which is reminiscent of the Golden canyon in the USA, so as to catch the gold-ness of the land way before sunset time.